 At Rooted in Rights, we believe everyone should have access to digital spaces and content.
 This means we are committed to producing and sharing the most accessible media we can, and to training and encouraging others to do the same.
 We know there are still barriers, and we don’t have all the answers (or the power to change platforms), but we’ll continue to advocate for and push our creative process to include a fully accessible digital environment.

 Media Accessibility for Creators

 A decade ago, most of what we were sharing online was text.
-That soon shifted to images, and then to video, which is quickly becoming the most popular method of content creation.
-So, how can we ensure that the videos we are making and sharing online are accessible?
-On this page, we’ve assembled some information about accessible media that we’ve learned.
+That shifted to images, and now video is quickly becoming the most popular method of content creation.
+So how can we ensure that the videos we are making and sharing online are accessible?
+On this page, we’ve assembled some guidelines about accessible media.
 We hope it can help you think through your own process of accessible media-making, and contribute to an experience that everyone can participate in.

 As an accessibility tool for people who are d/Deaf or hard of hearing, captions provide a real-time, on-screen text version of everything that is spoken within a video, as well as any relevant sounds or inflections (think off-screen cheers, sirens in the background, groans from a class room facing forward, or sarcasm in tone of voice).
 If these audio-based elements cannot be recovered visually and are important to understanding the story or situation, they should be included in the captions.
 The inclusion of this additional auditory information is what makes captions different from subtitles.

 • The Described and Captioned Media Program (DCMP) provides an amazing guide of best practices when it comes to formatting captions.

 Watch our video about why you should Audio Describe.